afaikiac/pyenvx/README.md

 ## Configuration

-To make use of CLI tools more convenient, you can add the `pyenv` shims folder to your `$PATH` by adding this line to your shell configuration:
+To make use of CLI tools more convenient, you can add the `pyenv` shims folder to your `$PATH`:

 ```bash
 export PATH=$PYENV_ROOT/shims:$PATH"